Measurements of mixed harmonic cumulants in Pb-Pb collisions at $\mathbf{\sqrt{{\textit s}_{\rm NN}}}=5.02$ TeV: Observables and methods

+Here $m^{k} \neq n^{l} \neq p^{q}$, and the sum of any two of $m^{k}$, $n^{l}$ and $p^{q}$ is not equal the third term to avoid flow symmetry plane correlations.
 Since systematic studies of $v_n$ coefficients were carried out for $n=1 - 9$ in a previous work~\cite{Acharya:2020taj}, this Letter focuses only on the normalized measurements to avoid repeating the earlier discussions on the $v_n$ coefficients themselves.
+Additionally, multi-particle correlations with sub-event method have been used in the normalizations~\cite{Acharya:2017zfg,Huo:2017nms}, to suppress potential non-flow contamination.

 In general, one should be able to construct arbitrary mixed harmonic cumulants to any order.
 However, due to the limited amount of data available, mixed harmonic cumulants higher than the eighth order will not be examined here.
-All of the previously mentioned $v_{m}^{k}$ or $v_{n}^{l}$ are based on two- or multiparticle azimuthal correlations.
-These can be measured by using the latest development of the generic algorithm for multiparticle azimuthal correlations~\cite{Moravcova:2020wnf}.
+All of the previously mentioned two- and multiparticle azimuthal correlations can be measured by using the latest development of the generic algorithm for multiparticle azimuthal correlations~\cite{Moravcova:2020wnf}.